-The proposed amendment in §228.10(b)(1) would repeal the existing Figure 19 TAC §228.10(b)(1) and replace it with new Figure 19 TAC §228.10(b)(1) to provide broad areas of TAC by the nine component areas for EPP compliance.
-This would provide clarity for compliance with TAC regarding the approval process components and minimize the need for future updates to the Figure in the event of a change to the rule text.
-The Figure has helped guide EPPs as they prepare for the review process.
-The specific rule text citations and examples of evidence for the nine components can be found in the review process scoring rubric located on the program provider resources page on the TEA website.
+The proposed amendment in §228.10(b)(1) would repeal the existing Figure 19 TAC §228.10(b)(1) and replace it with new Figure 19 TAC §228.10(b)(1) to provide broad areas of TAC by the nine component areas for EPPs compliance.
+This would allow the figure to remain current for EPPs even when rule text changes are made and provide clarity for compliance with TAC regarding the approval process components.
+The figure has helped guide EPPs as they prepare for the review process.
+The specific rule text citations and examples of evidence for the nine components can be found in the review process scoring rubric located in the program provider resources page.